cowshedworks/trees/README.md

 # Tree Data

-Tree data for UK native trees
+The aim of this project is to provide a simple api for calculating data about UK native trees.

 The provided PHP utilities can be used to get data about a range of tree species.
 It can work out the CO2 sequestration rate for trees.
-The data is used as the base data in the Forest Of One Project.
+The data is used as the base data in the [Forest Of One Project](https://forest-of-one.org/).

 ## Installation